Gary Windass: Storylines

-In April 2014, Gary and Owen are surprised when Phelan later tells the pair that he relieving them from his project and later departs Weatherfield.
+In April 2014, Gary and Owen are surprised when Phelan later tells the pair that he is releasing them from his project and later departs Weatherfield.
 This relieves Gary and Owen, but the pair are later devastated when Anna admits that she is the reason why Phelan released them from his contract; Phelan had blackmailed her into sleeping with him, effectively raping Anna as a result.
 Moreover, Gary's friendship with Owen is further strained when the latter punches him during an argument over their ordeal — which proves evident when the bailiffs turn up to clear Owen of his debts that he is unable to repay as a result of what Phelan did to them.
 Eventually, Owen makes amends with Gary and later departs Weatherfield the following year after he and Anna are unable to resume their relationship.

 By 2015, Gary has already formed a relationship with one of his newest neighbors - Alya Nazir (Sair Khan).
 The two first meet in the club during a night out and he later wakes up the following morning in her bed, but Alya reassures him nothing happened.
-Gary soon splits from Izzy and when Alya apologizes to Izzy after believing they split due to her and Gary kissing.
+Gary soon splits from Izzy and Alya apologizes to Izzy after believing they split due to her and Gary kissing.
 Gary and Alya soon start going out, but Alya dreads telling her family and when Gary and Alya spend time at Alya's house, Alya's father Kal (Jimi Mistry) and grandmother Yasmeen (Shelley King) catch them in a compromising position and misunderstands the situation.
 Gary and Alya's relationship is soon accepted by Alya's family, though her brother Zeedan Nazir (Qasim Akhtar) takes more time.
-After Kal's death, Gary proposes to Alya, but Alya isn't sure after sleeping with Gary's friend Jason Grimshaw (Ryan Thomas); however, she later changes her mind.
+After Kal's death, Gary proposes to Alya, but Alya isn't sure after sleeping with Gary's friend Jason Grimshaw (Ryan Thomas); in her grief over her father's death she had wanted to sleep with Gary for the first time.
+He refused, as he knew she was only acting out of grief, and she slept with Ryan.
+However, she later changes her mind.
 Alya confesses to Gary that she slept with someone else, and Gary is led to believe it is her boss Aidan Connor (Shayne Ward) who slept with her.
 Gary plans to confront Aidan until Jason admits that he slept with Alya.
 After overcoming another broken relationship, Gary goes to Germany to stay with his dad.

 He later returns in 2016 - whereupon he insists on working at the gym.
 Whilst working there, Gary befriends David's niece Bethany Platt (Lucy Fallon) after she collapses as a result of taking diet pills that she purchased from the internet.
 He confronts her about the pills, and she confides in him about her GCSE results.